marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2016-06-06-how-to-handle-adsense-in-a-jekyll-development-environment.md

 ## Overview

 Developing a site that uses Google Adsense has to be treated carefully.
-Developers often want to stop showing
+Developers often want to avoid their own clicks to not being penalized by Google and minimize the speed of loading pages when debugging the site locally.

-It presents the following problems:
+It basically presents the following problems:

 - __accidental clicks__.
 Avoid _repeatedly accidentally clicking_ on served ads while
 developing the site which can lead to an account ban.